Last Updated: 8/2/20 | August 2nd, 2020

 It can be!
 Though they import a lot of goods, if you stick to local ferries, guesthouses, and local food (fish, rice, curry), you can get by for under $75 USD a day (even less if you are sharing accommodation).
 This does not include things like airfare and travel insurance though.

 Since there’s no alcohol on the islands, you don’t have to worry about drinking away your budget.
-Here are some typical costs in 2020:
+Plus, if you stay on the public islands rather than on the private resort islands it’s much cheaper.
+Here are some typical costs:

 In my four days, my biggest expense was the $120 USD I paid to rent an entire speedboat back to Malé when my ferry didn’t show up.
 Beyond that, I found the islands to be quite the bargain!

-We think of the Maldives as a budget-busting, high-end place but they don’t have to be.
+We think of the Maldives as a budget-busting, high-end place but a visit to the islands don’t have to be.
 The country is cheaper than some of the popular destinations in the Caribbean or even Southeast Asia!

 One day I hope to return and spend more time island-hopping.
 There’s more I want to see and do here.